Visit my.sonatype.com for documentation on Nexus Repository version 2.

-This article primarily applies to Nexus Repository Manager 2.x.
-Nexus Repository Manager 3.x has similar features but they are not documented here.
+This article primarily applies to Nexus Repository 2.
+Nexus Repository 3 has similar features but they are not documented here.

-When a user views the Repositories list in the Nexus Repository Manager UI, they can see a Status column for each repository.
+When a user views the Repositories list in the Nexus Repository 2 UI, they can see a Status column for each repository.

 General Repository Status Message Meanings